Documentation

 Usage

-Run the script with the following as described:
+Run the script with any of the following options as described:

 php perspeqtive-svn-connector-for-jira.phar [OPTIONS]